Kevin Young (basketball, born 1981)

-Kevin Young (born November 17, 1981) is an American basketball coach and former player who is head coach of the Brigham Young University (BYU) men's basketball team.
+Kevin Young (born November 17, 1981) is an American basketball coach and former player who is head coach of the Brigham Young University Cougars.
 Young has held various coaching roles at the professional, minor league, and collegiate levels in the United States and in other countries.
 Immediately prior to joining the Cougars, Young was associate head coach for the Phoenix Suns of the National Basketball Association (NBA).

 Playing career

 Young's own basketball career started in Marietta, Georgia, where he played high school basketball at Sprayberry High School under Coach Roger Kvam.
 After high school, Young attended Middle Georgia College, a NJCAA establishment.
 After two years, he transferred to Clayton State University, a Division II university, where he was considered a standout guard.